Nylilsa/nylilsa.github.io/wr.md

 4. [a=http://replay.lunarcast.net/]LunarCast Replay Database[/a] - by Tom
 5. [a=https://thscore.pndsng.com/index.php]東方スコア記録wiki Wiki*[/a] - by pndsng

 The data from this page are primarily gathered from the [a=https://maribelhearn.com/royalflare]Royalflare Archive[/a] and from (snapshots of) [a=https://maribelhearn.com/wr]Touhou World Records[/a].
-Other sources include Discord messages, the other aforementioned sites, feedback from players.
+Other sources include Discord messages, the other aforementioned sites, personal feedback from players.

 If there are any inaccuracies on this page, please contact me on Discord (at ``Nylilsa#9310``) about it !